keeks-mtl/petiole/README.md

 <img src="./static/images/readme/plantpage-wireframe.png"/>

 #### Changes to Wireframes
 - The final site differs quite a bit from the original wireframes in many ways.
+- The original name of the site was changed to Petiole which is a name of a plant part.
+- The links on the navigational bar were changed to create a better flow.
+- Initially a specific plant page was going to have a rating system and linked to other pictures of the same plant which was changed to a liking system with information on the plant only.

 ## Features Implemented